If your actions inspire others to dream more, learn more, do more and become more, you are a leader!

 A Brief History of Leadership

 Throughout the centuries, there have been leaders.
 We are social animals who bond together, but we look for order against the chaos of life.
-We look to be organized to accomplish tasks as a society that we cannot perform individually.
+Society looks to organize itself to accomplish tasks that individuals cannot perform individually.
 As a result, someone inevitably ends up in charge.

-Leaders in the past have generally belonged to one of three categories: Political, Military or Religious.
+The evolution of leadership gave rise to different types of leaders.
+Leaders in the past have generally belonged to one of three categories: Political, Military, or Religious.

 - Political: Around 1790 B.C., Babylonian ruler Hammurabi created the codified laws, which unified his empire in what was seen as a fair order as all people were subject to the same rules.